Towdium/JustEnoughCharacters/README.md

 mods that is not currently supported.
 You are welcomed to notify me of these information.

+### For developers

+This mod provides no API currently, but there will be if there is need for this.
+I think most of people will do things in a `contains` way.
+So make your mod supported, all you need to do is letting me know the location of your `contains` call, then the method call will be transformed to my implementation that supports Chinese.
+Everything is done.

+To keep better compatibility, I would suggest not to let me transform `contains` called in lambda functions because this mod distinguish methods by function names and, as you know, the lambda functions have no name.
+More specifically, they have automatically generated names which could change at any time you modify the class.
+So a suggested way is wrap the calls into a static method, or whatever with a stable name.
+A good example can be found in [code of Correlated][5], the method `contains`.

+If you want to know my implementation of `contains`, here is some words.
+It can handle any mixture of English and Chinese, nearly all of the circumstances you could meet.
+For English-only strings, it will work 99% the same as the original implementation in JRE.
+If it's not the same, it should be considered a bug.

+For performance, it has several times the cost of the original one for English-only strings, and even more time for strings containing Chinese characters.
+But after testing, it does not generate significant lag when used in JEI, so I it should be fine for most of the developers.

 ### Credits

 This repository contains a simplified version of pinyin4j as pinyin